nbogojevic/homeassistant-midea-air-appliances-lan/info.md

 ## Bug fixes
 - If appliance doesn't load at start, integration will attempt again to set it up.
 - An error during startup doesn't prevent integration to load.
-- Fixed integration reload.
+- Fixed integration reload failing.
-- Fixed entity naming conflicts after an with same id as old appliance is added.
+- Fixed entity naming conflicts after an appliance with same id as another old appliance is added.

 {% endif %}
 {% endif %}